-Big TV Moments Remembering the Challenger
+Big TV MomentsRemembering the Challenger

 In just about every person's lifetime, there's that big TV moment.
-It's an event that you never forget, that you experienced simultaneously with millions of other viewers.
+It's an event that you never forget.
+It's something you experienced at the same time with millions of other viewers.

 My big TV moment was in 1986 when I was about 10 years old.
-It was the Space Shuttle Challenger launch that was shown live on TV.
-I was home sick, so my mother and I got cozy in bed to watch the launch together.
+The launch of the Space Shuttle Challenger was going to be shown live on TV.
+I was home sick that day.
+My mother and I got cozy in bed to watch the launch together.

 Back then, space shuttle launches were a big deal.
-And the Challenger launch was an even bigger deal because the crew included not one, but two female astronauts!
+The Challenger launch was an even bigger deal because its crew included not one, but two female astronauts!
 One of whom was an elementary school teacher.